Adding a local (Kalispell) touch to your meeting

 Taste Local Montana

 Planning an off-site event for your meeting or conference?
 There are four local culinary options that specialize in distinct, one-of-a-kind mouth-watering options.
-DeSoto Grill serves up locally sourced BBQ and is available for catering indoor and outdoor events in the Flathead Valley.
+DeSoto Grill serves up locally-sourced BBQ and is available for catering indoor and outdoor events in the Flathead Valley.
 For forest-to-table dining, Earth Angel Organics specializes in mountain-inspired and fresh-cuisine that’s prepared on-site, giving your meeting attendees the opportunity to see the nearly start-to-finish process.
-Blue Canyon Kitchen & Tavern serves up Montana twists on classic homemade dishes, while Sugar Happy Cupcakes designs customized flower cupcakes for any occasion.
+Bonelli's Bistro serves up Montana twists on classic Italian dishes, while Sugar Happy Cupcakes designs customized flower cupcakes for any occasion.

 One of the quickest ways to ensure your meeting, conference or event attendees feel welcome is through a customized welcome gift.
-Work with Flair, a local Kalispell vendor, to create mugs and glasses that are customized with your logo.
-Or gift them with a handmade growler, perfect for remembering Kalispell’s craft beer scene, from Carlburg Pottery.
+Impress them with a handmade growler, perfect for remembering Kalispell’s craft beer scene, from Carlburg Pottery.
 Take it ultra-local with oils, lotions, soaps and treats from Purple Mountain Lavender or give them Montana’s most-loved berry—the huckleberry—in the form of huckleberry candy, lotions and more with Huckleberry Haven.

 Off-site Montana-Inspired Venues